dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 Computer.
 To make sure that the Internet Computer starts the SNS decentralization sale, you can ask the NNS community to start the sale.
-To do so you send submit an NNS proposal as described 'here' <!-- TODO: add link-->
+To do so you send submit an NNS proposal as described 'here' <!-- TODO: add link -->

 Note that anyone can send such a proposal, but as the original developer of the dapp you probably want to make sure that such a proposal is set.